6 Principles of Influence That Exploit Your Lizard Brain

 Have you ever been walking past several restaurants trying to decide where to eat and spotted the one that is almost full?
 Which one do you usually show the most interest in, the one that’s full right?
 This is a perfect example of the principle of social proof.

 The human brain automatically seeks validation of the safest course of action by following the crowd, this makes social proof a powerful weapon of influence.
-You can easily see how these principles can be utilized into how to be a good salesman.
+It’s easy to see how these principles are used so effectively by the top sales people.

-Social proof is in use all the time in marketing, “a best-selling book with 100,000 copies sold”, “20 million customers served at McDonald’s,” or “no one ever got fired for buying IBM”.
+Social proof is in use all the time in marketing.
+Think of slogans like “a best-selling book with 100,000 copies sold”, “20 million customers served at McDonald’s,” or “no one ever got fired for buying IBM”.

 Did you notice the comment about Cialdini’s book at the beginning;